Coops0/clenzy/README.md

 - Bloat

 These not only slow down your browsing experience but also compromise your privacy.
-I got tired of spending 30 minutes everytime I installed a browser to disable features and configure individual flags.
+I got tired of spending 30 minutes every time I installed a browser to disable features and configure individual flags.

-## ❓Will you support my favorite browser?
+## ❓Will you support X browser?

 #### I am open to new browsers, open an issue, but I will not add support for:

 - Google Chrome, Edge, Opera (including GX): They are too far gone, and whoever uses them most likely doesn't care about their privacy.
 - Vivaldi: I don't like it, and with all its "features", it's very subjective to configure.
-- Any already light browser: Safari, Arc, Waterfox, Librewolf, Pale Moon, Orion, Tor, Floorp(?), Cromite, Bromite, Thorium, Ungoogled Chromium
 - ANY AI browser: Dia

 ## 🧩 Recommendations

 ### Browsers

-- Windows: Librewolf, Firefox, Brave
+- Windows: Firefox, Brave
-- Linux: Librewolf, Firefox, Brave<!--, Orion (in the future)-->
+- Linux: Firefox, Brave<!--, Orion (in the future)-->
-- macOS: Orion, Librewolf, Firefox, Safari<br>
+- macOS: Orion, Firefox, Safari<br>

+<sub>You can substitute Firefox with Librewolf if you are more privacy conscious, but it is less convenient for everyday
+use.</sub>

 ### Search Engines